wt config

 Caches GitHub/GitLab CI status for display in wt list.

 Requires gh (GitHub) or glab (GitLab) CLI, authenticated.
-Platform auto-detects from remote URL; override with ci.platform = "github" in .config/wt.toml for self-hosted instances.
+Platform auto-detects from remote URL; override with forge.platform = "github" in .config/wt.toml for SSH host aliases or self-hosted instances.
+For GitHub Enterprise or self-hosted GitLab, also set forge.hostname.

 Checks open PRs/MRs first, then branch pipelines for branches with upstream.
 Local-only branches (no remote tracking) show blank.